 Selection Score М1 Company Policy The Company Policy must be available to all workers, in their native language.
 Workers must sign and date that they have been provided a copy of, and that they understand their responsibilities under, the Company Policy, which must include as a minimum: Emphasis of the company's commitment to providing an environment that promotes high standards of animal welfare; The company has implemented a "zero-tolerance" policy stating that kicking, throwing, yelling at, purposefully scaring, and other acts of abuse towards the hens or acts of neglect in the care of the hens will not be tolerated and, upon the discretion of the company, these actions are grounds for immediate dismissal; and The company has implemented an animal welfare "whistle blower" policy that protects employees who report animal welfare issues.
 O Yes O No O N/A /25 М2 Employee Code of Conduct An Employee Code of Conduct must be available to all workers, in their native language.
-Workers must sign and date that they have been provided a copy of, and that they understand their responsibilities under, this Code of Conduct, which must include as a minimum: All personnel are expected to handle the hens in a positive and compassionate manner at all times; Each worker has the responsibility for and is expected to contribute to upholding high standards of animal welfare at all times as they perform their duties; In addition to the worker's assigned duties, each also must be cognizant that the basic requirements such as adequate feed, water, lighting, ventilation, temperature control, and biosecurity must be provided to the hens all times, and corrective actions must be taken immediately and/or a supervisor must be notified if any of these basic necessities are lacking; and All personnel have access to the Animal Welfare Incident Report or a similar company document or otherwise report whenever they observe incidents related to animal welfare that cause them concern.
+Workers must sign and date that they have been provided a copy of, and that they understand their responsibilities under, this Code of Conduct, which must include as a minimum: All personnel are expected to handle the hens in a positive and compassionate manner at all times; Each worker has the responsibility for and is expected to contribute to upholding high standards of animal welfare at all times as they perform their duties; In addition to the worker's assigned duties, each also must be cognizant that the basic requirements such as adequate feed, water, lighting, ventilation, temperature control, and biosecurity must be provided to the hens all times; and corrective actions must be taken immediately and/or a supervisor must be notified if any of these basic necessities are lacking; and All personnel have access to the Animal Welfare Incident Report or a similar company document or company protocol (such as an 800 number) for reporting incidences.
+Personnel must complete and submit this document or otherwise report whenever they observe incidents related to animal welfare that cause them concern.
 O Yes O No O N/A /25